Lillian, A True Story

 Dissociative identity disorder (DID), also known as multiple personality disorder, is a rare psychiatric disorder that is diagnosed in about 1.5% of the global population.
 DID was first described in 1906 by Dr. Morton Henry Prince, a neurologist, and founder of the American Psychopathological Association and Harvard Psychological Clinic.
 Since then, DID has captured our attention, and been highlighted in numerous books, movies, articles, and professional symposia.

-Read full article
+Read article

 About Dr. Frank Alabiso, Author